 So where was the world’s most popular segment?
 That would be Full Sawyers Uphill in London’s Richmond Park, with 33,226 individuals attempting the climb in 2015.
-Surrey’s Box Hill was also very popular though, with 32,485 attempts in 2015.
+In the US, Bay Area segments proved to be the most popular, with the 7-11 Bump, Pickleweed and Sausalito to GGB segments in Sausalito, California taking the top three most popular spots.

 Did you beat your annual Strava stats last year?
 Let us know in the comments below!